harshavardhan24-tech/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol1-ex2.md

 ### Estimated Duration: 30 Minutes

-### Please note that this exercise has already been performed in the lab environment, but please go through the steps to get familiar.
+### 📌Please note that this exercise has already been performed in the lab environment, but please go through the steps to get familiar.

 ## Overview